The following post is from Christina of Northern Cheapskate: 6 Steps to Get on Track Financially Next Year

 Set a date with yourself.

-Pick a date on the calendar 3 to 6 months from now and set a time to review your progress.
+Pick a date on the calendar 3 to 6 months from now and set a time to review your progress to see how far you have come to get on track financially.
 You’ll be more focused on completing your goals if you know that you’ve got a deadline for making some significant strides, and you can also use the time to tweak what isn’t working.

 With a little attitude adjustment, a plan, and some good ol’ fashioned elbow grease, this can be the year that you reduce your debt, grow your savings and find peace in your personal finances.